typesAreSpaces/AXDInterpolator/README.md

 The binary ``caxd_interpolator`` outputs to the standard output any of the following:

 * If the formula is unsatisfiable, then it outputs *Unsatisfiable:* followed by the interpolant obtained.
-* If the formula is satisfiable, then the implementation outputs either *Satisfiable:*.
+* If the formula is satisfiable, then the implementation outputs either *Satisfiable*.

 ## Replicating SMT 2021 submission results